Stability of Hill's spherical vortex: Introduction

-The next part is to prove compactness (Theorem \ref{thm_cpt}).
-As already used in the case of 2d vortex pairs by Burton-Lopes-Lopes \cite{BNL13} (and more recently by \cite{AC2019}), we exploit the concentrated compactness lemma of Lions \cite[Lemma I.1]{Lions84a} (or just see Lemma \ref{lem_concent}).
-Indeed, we have to exclude both the case of vanishing and the case of dichotomy.
+The next part is to prove compactness (Theorem \ref{thm_cpt}), which means that there is a limiting function (up to a subsequence) for any maximizing sequence, and the limit is a maximizer.
+As already used in the case of 2d vortex pairs by Burton-Nussenzveig Lopes-Lopes Filho \cite{BNL13} (and more recently by \cite{AC2019}), we exploit the concentrated compactness lemma of Lions \cite[Lemma I.1]{Lions84a}.
+Roughly speaking, the lemma says that for any sequence $\{f_n\}$ of non-negative functions on the whole space, if each function of the sequence has the unit mass, then (up to a subsequence) one of the three following cases happens\footnote{For the precise statements, see Lemma \ref{lem_concent}. }: \begin{enumerate} \item (compactness) The most mass is confined in a large ball up to a translation. \item (vanishing) For any large ball, $f_n$ has negligible mass on the ball as $n$ goes to infinity. \item (dichotomy) There is a real number $\mu$ between 0 and 1 such that each $f_n$ is decomposed into two functions having disjoint supports, and the supports are getting farther and farther away from each other.
+In particular, both the supports has non-trivial mass close to $\mu$ and $(1-\mu)$, respectively. \end{enumerate} In this context, our goal is to exclude both the case of vanishing and the case of dichotomy.
 There is a difficulty when avoiding the dichotomy case since sub-additivity of maximum energy in $\mu>0$ is not known.
 In particular, since we are not allowed to use $L^\infty$-bound of the initial data $\xi_0$, we carefully use the particular form of the two functions $\xi_i=\xi 1_{\Omega_i}$ from dichotomy (e.g. see \eqref{dic_key}).
 It is important that the function class in the assumptions need to be large enough to cover our stability statement.
 As a consequence, the proof (Section \ref{sec_cpt}) gets a bit technical. \\

-Lastly, the orbital stability is obtained by a contradiction argument once we combine compactness (Theorem \ref{thm_cpt}) together with uniqueness (Theorem \ref{thm_uniq}).
+Lastly, the orbital stability is obtained once we combine compactness (Theorem \ref{thm_cpt}) together with uniqueness (Theorem \ref{thm_uniq}).
+Indeed, we can use the classical contradiction argument.
+Loosely speaking, let's suppose that there is a sequence of solutions obtained from perturbed initial data, but at a certain positive time, it does not converge to the Hill's vortex up to any translation.
+Then by the energy conservation, we can use the compactness result to obtain a limit function which is a maximizer.
+Then by the uniqueness result, the limit should be the Hill's vortex up to a translation, which is a contradiction.

 \begin{rem} If one can extend the uniqueness result (Theorem \ref{thm_uniq}) beyond the class of Hill's vortices (i.e. $\gamma>0$ case in \eqref{eq_W_intro}), then we can follow the same line of our proof in Subsection \ref{subsec_proof} of Theorem \ref{thm_hill_gen} to establish a similar stability for the vortex rings in certain (probably smaller) function class.
 However, such a uniqueness statement seems out of reach under the current technique (e.g. moving plane method \cite{GNN}).
 For instance, while one may prove that the core set $A$ is connected and symmetric (about the plane $\{z=c\}$ for some $c\in\mathbb{R}$) by following the approach from \cite{Ben76} (also see \cite{CF80}) and from \cite{BNL13} respectively, it is not strong enough to guarantee the uniqueness. \end{rem}